-23. Water is vital to the 60% of Central Asia's population living in rural areas as well as its growing urban populations.
-Irrigation accounts for 90% or more of total water withdrawals in four Central Asian countries, and 67% of the total in Kazakhstan.

-24. Developments in agriculture will be the main factor determining potential growth in demand.
+- 23. Water is vital to the 60% of Central Asia's population living in rural areas as well as its growing urban populations.
+Irrigation accounts for 90% or more of total water withdrawals in four Central Asian countries, and 67% of the total in Kazakhstan. - 24.
+Developments in agriculture will be the main factor determining potential growth in demand.
 The current water-intensive staple crops of wheat and cotton will remain predominant in downstream countries for some time but are expected to reduce in absolute terms as governments liberalize agricultural policies, thereby reducing state intervention and allowing market forces a greater role.
 In 2020, Uzbekistan abolished state production targets for cotton.
 There is already growing production of more highly valued crops such as fruit and vegetables on smaller farms and examples of more commercial-scale production.
 Expansion of irrigation areas is also planned in several of the countries, including Kazakhstan, Kyrgyz Republic and Turkmenistan.
-Across the region an increase of livestock production will add further pressures on existing water resources.

-25. International trade within Central Asia, and between Central Asia and Russia, collapsed following the end of the Soviet Union.
+Across the region an increase of livestock production will add further pressures on existing water resources. - 25.
+International trade within Central Asia, and between Central Asia and Russia, collapsed following the end of the Soviet Union.
 New trading systems have been slow to emerge and face a number of obstacles.
 These are being addressed by the CAREC Trade Pillar which, through a variety of measures, aims to diversify its Member Countries' exports and expand trade both within CAREC and between its members and globally.
-The pattern of exports and imports that will evolve from increased international trade will need to be monitored for its implications for water resources through the water footprint of its different components.

-26. Kazakhstan and the Kyrgyz Republic are members of the Eurasian Economic Union (EEU), "..a formal trade bloc that succeeded and superseded several trade agreements among select former Soviet republics."
+The pattern of exports and imports that will evolve from increased international trade will need to be monitored for its implications for water resources through the water footprint of its different components. - 26.
+Kazakhstan and the Kyrgyz Republic are members of the Eurasian Economic Union (EEU), "...a formal trade bloc that succeeded and superseded several trade agreements among select former Soviet republics."
 (Asian Development Bank 2019a).
 The EEU aims to restore some of the trade relationships lost since the end of the Soviet Union, particularly between Russia and other Central Asian states.
-The Belt and Road Initiative led by the People's Republic of China (PRC) crosses Central Asia and the infrastructure it brings will help promote trade between Central Asia, PRC and the Middle East.
+The Belt and Road Initiative led by the People's Republic of China (PRC)

-&lt;sup>11 Bekchanov & Lamers (2016)
+10 Bekchanov & Lamers (2016)

-&lt;sup>12 Zorya & Babaev 2020.
+11 Zorya & Babaev 2020.

-&lt;sup>13 CAREC (2020): Trade Sector Report and Work Plan.
+12 CAREC (2020): Trade Sector Report and Work Plan.
 September 2019-September 2020.
-Reference Document for Virtual Senior Officials Meeting, 20 Oct 2020
+Reference Document for Virtual Senior Officials Meeting, 20 Oct 2020 crosses Central Asia and the infrastructure it brings will help promote trade between Central Asia, PRC and the Middle East.

-&lt;sup>14 Discussed further in Box 5.3 of the thematic paper on Economics.
+13 Discussed further in Box 5.3 of the thematic paper on Economics.

-27. Afghanistan is an upstream riparian of the Amu Darya river, and has shown an increased demand of water over recent years.
-The Amu Darya river basin holds almost 40 percent of the country's available internal water resources and the majority of its hydropower potential is in this basin.
-Water demand has been estimated to grow to 7km demonstrating the importance of future efforts to involve Afghanistan in regional discourse on transboundary water resources (OECD 2020).
+27. Afghanistan is an upstream riparian of the Amudarya river, and has shown an increased demand of water over recent years.
+14 The Amudarya river basin holds almost 40 percent of the country's available internal water resources and the majority of its hydropower potential is in this basin.
+15 Water demand has been estimated to grow to 7km3 demonstrating the importance of future efforts to involve Afghanistan in regional discourse on transboundary water resources (OECD 2020).